 The Plan does not directly hold any derivatives that are designated as hedging instruments.
-Effective May 2015, the Plan holds derivative financial instruments through its investments in the Global Bond Fund, the Opportunistic Bond Fund, the Global Equity Fund, and the International Stock Fund.
-Prior to May 2015, the Plan held derivatives through its investments in the Global Bond Fund and the International Stock Fund.
-These master trust investment accounts, in the corresponding periods, consist of separately managed accounts.
+The Plan holds derivative financial instruments through its investments in four master trust investment accounts.
+These master trust investment accounts consist of separately managed accounts.
 The investment managers of these accounts may use derivatives, consistent with the objective of the account, to hedge a portion of the investments to limit or minimize exposure to certain risks and to gain access to markets more efficiently.
 The investment managers do not employ leverage in the use of derivatives.
 The investment managers may also enter into master-netting arrangements.
 See Note 9, "Master-Netting Arrangements" for discussion on the master-netting arrangements.

 Collateral is secured against derivative instruments whenever deemed necessary.
 Cash collateral received is recorded as cash with a corresponding liability in the net assets available for benefits of the applicable master trust investment account, and cash collateral paid is included with other receivables.
 Collateral received in the form of securities is not recorded as an asset or liability as the collateral cannot be repledged.
-Securities pledged as collateral continue to be recorded as assets in the net assets available for benefits of the applicable for benefits of the applicable master trust investment account.
+Securities pledged as collateral continue to be recorded as assets in the net assets available for benefits of the applicable master trust investment account.

-Cash and non-cash collateral posted under such agreements at the end of each period were as follows:
+There was no derivative collateral subject to master netting arrangements as of December 31, 2016.
+Cash and non-cash collateral posted under such arrangements at the end of December 31, 2015 were as follows:

-December 31, 2015 December 31, 2014
+December 31, 2015

-Opportunistic Bo nd Fund Global Bond Fund
+Opportunistic Bond Fund

-Asset Liability Asset Liability
+Asset Liability

-Cash Collateral \$ 3,608,255 \$ 2,443,000 \$ 7,140,000 \$
+Cash Collateral \$ 3,608,255 \$ 2,443,000

-Non-Cash Collateral - 4,928,000 5,464,345
+Non-Cash Collateral 4,928,000